Voicerr-ai/.github/profile/README.md

 ### Want a new feature to be added to voicerr? 🚀

 We welcome new feature requests from our users.
-You can [submit a feature request](https://github.com/Voicerr-ai/.github/discussions/new?category=ideas) and it can be anything you wish to see on our platform.
+You can also [submit a feature request](https://github.com/Voicerr-ai/.github/discussions/new?category=ideas) and it could be anything you wish to see on our platform.

 ---